narphu/vertica-kubernetes/hackathon-setup.md

 make install-cert-manager

-14. Copy console rpm to docker-console/packages/vertica-console-x86_64.RHEL6.latest.rpm.
+14. Download a copy of the MC for version 10.0.0.
+Copy console rpm to docker-console/packages/vertica-console-x86_64.RHEL6.latest.rpm.

 15. Copy MCClient.jar to docker-mcclient/packages and docker-console/packages